-- Contact the elected official's office and ask to speak with the appointment secretary/scheduler. - Explain whom you represent (community school/organization) and the reason you want a meeting with the representative (to share with them the positive impact your community school/organization is having for children/youth, families, and communities).
+- Contact the elected official's office and ask to speak with the appointment secretary/scheduler. - Explain whom you represent (Community School/organization) and the reason you want a meeting with the representative (to share with them the positive impact your Community School/organization is having for children/youth, families, and communities).
 Ask the scheduler how you can arrange a meeting.
-Request a meeting the week of March 18-22 if possible. - If your elected official is unavailable for a meeting, consider requesting a meeting with the appropriate staff.
-The staff of elected officials have a significant influence on an elected official's priorities and can relay your information and become an advocate for your work to your elected officials. - If you would like to invite the elected official to a site visit the following week (March 25-29), also mention this to the scheduler.
+Request a meeting the week of March 25-29 if possible.

+- If your elected official is unavailable for a meeting, consider requesting a meeting with the appropriate staff.
+The staff of elected officials have a significant influence on an elected official's priorities and can relay your information and become an advocate for your work to your elected officials.
+If your elected official is unavailable to meet in person, they may have more flexibility to meet virtually, so ask their staff about virtual meeting options as well. - If you would like to invite the elected official to a site visit the following week (March 25-29), also mention this to the scheduler.